This Is Love (George Harrison song): Promotional video

 In March 1988, Harrison filmed a promotional video for "This Is Love" in Hana, on the Hawaiian island of Maui, where he had a holiday property.
-It was directed by Morton Jankel and production was credited to the A+R Group.
+It was directed by Rocky Morton and Annabel Jankel and production was credited to the A+R Group.

 The clip begins with various shots of a tropical beach.
 It then cuts to Harrison playing his guitar and singing the song while standing on a rocky shore surrounded by breaking waves.
 The camera moves in for a close up of Harrison's face as he sings and a shot of the guitar strings.
 The scene behind him changes back and forth from tropical vegetation to the rocky shore as he continues to sing and play.
 He throws up the guitar and catches it.
 The scene changes to a family picnic where Harrison is welcomed while the song continues to play.
 Among other people, the picnic sequence shows Harrison's wife, Olivia, and her father, playing a violin.
 The scenes shift again, and finally Harrison picks up his guitar and walks away.
 The video ends with a shot of him and the guitar against a tropical landscape.

 The film was rarely shown at the time, but in 2004 it appeared on Harrison's Dark Horse Years 1976–1992 DVD, which was available as part of the similarly titled box set and as a standalone release.
 In his review of the box set, for The Guardian, James Griffiths admired the videos for challenging Harrison's reputation as a musician disinterested in pop stardom and said that, in "This Is Love", "he comes on like a denim-clad, late 80s MTV rock god, posing on a rocky outcrop while the sea lashes around him."